forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/writing.md

 ## View Code Completion Suggestions

-You must refresh the SObject definitions so that the SOQL language server to provide code completion suggestions.
+You must refresh the SObject definitions so that the SOQL language server can provide code completion suggestions.
 Run `SFDX: Refresh SObject Defintions` from the Command Palette.

 - To see code completion suggestions, press Ctrl+space when you’re working in a `.soql` file.
 - To navigate between the suggestions, use the arrow keys.
 - To auto-complete from the suggestion, press Enter.

 ![Animation showing code completion for a basic SOQL query](./images/soql-completion.gif)